Association Analysis Tool

 Columns containing unique identifiers, such as surrogate primary keys and natural primary keys, should not be used in statistical analyses.
 They have no predictive value and can cause runtime exceptions.

 - Fields (select two or more): Select the fields for the association analysis.
-If a "target" field has been selected, it will automatically be included in this list.
+If a "target" field is selected, it will automatically be included in this list.
 The non-target fields must be numeric.

 View the Output